-‘EU exit’ UK Statutory Instruments and amendments require UKCA marking for products that can be self-declared or currently need a notified body assessment, and are not impacted by EU withdrawal agreement discussions.
+‘EU exit’ UK Statutory Instruments and amendments require UKCA marking for products that can be self-declared or currently need a notified body assessment.
 Initially the UKCA marking requirements will align with CE marking requirements that they replace, but overtime divergence is possible.
 Note – Additional requirements may need to be considered for products being placed on the UK Northern Ireland market due to separate Northern Ireland Protocol requirements.

 Today, the vast majority of law in the UK is made through Statutory Instruments.
 Now that the United Kingdom has left the European Union, the European Union (Withdrawal) Act 2018 and the European Union (Withdrawal Agreement) Act 2020 allow Statutory Instruments to be made which rescind and amend legislation which originally emanated from Europe.
 These Statutory Instruments can be referred to as the ‘EU Exit’ Statutory Instruments.

-As TÜV SÜD is a global company, we have offices in multiple locations to be able to satisfy both CE and UKCA requirements.
-TÜV SÜD have EU and UK based Notified Bodies and TÜV SÜD BABT will automatically become a UK Approved Body designated by the UK secretary of state.
+TÜV SÜD can help organizations to satisfy CE and UKCA requirements.
+TÜV SÜD also has EU and UK based Notified Bodies, and TÜV SÜD BABT has become a UK Conformity Assessment Body (UK Approved Body 0168).

-TÜV SÜD UK will still be UKAS ISO 17025 accredited and an ILAC member, this will remain acceptable for all test and certification requirements with for example Mutual Recognition Agreements, as with the U.S. for FCC testing and TCB work.
+TÜV SÜD UK is still UKAS ISO 17025 accredited and an ILAC member; this will remain acceptable for all test and certification requirements, including Mutual Recognition Agreements, U.S. for FCC testing, and TCB work.